Thank you for thinking adoption!

 Staff members are available to help you find the cat or dog that will be the best match for you and your family.
 Out-of-state adopters are welcome, but you must come meet the animal you are interested in adopting.
-If you decide you would like to adopt from DHA, the next step is to fill out an Adopters Welcome Questionnaire.
+If you decide you would like to adopt from DHA, the next step is to fill out an Adoption Assistance Form.
 Delaware residents must purchase a dog license if interested in adopting a dog.
 Learn more here.

 Who will this pet be living with?
 Primary caretakers in the household should meet the animal you are applying for either before or at the adoption session.
 DHA strongly recommends that ALL members of the household meet the animal you are considering for adoption and all agree it’s the best choice.

 Adding a canine to your feline-friendly home?
 If you are adopting a dog and have one or more resident cats, we will conduct a test with one of our on-site cats prior to your counseling session to see how the dog responds.
 If the dog does not pass this test, we will be unable to send that dog home with you.